 - Optional convection heating capability.

-VAC AERO hot zones have unitized construction for easy removal and maintenance.
-Lightweight design with low thermal mass and inertia for faster quenching and long life.
+VAC AERO hot zones have unitized construction for easy removal and maintenance and lightweight design with low thermal mass and inertia for faster quenching and long life.
+There are no load transfer mechanisms within the hot zone and few to no moving parts.
+Temperature control can be based on either the furnace control thermocouple, load thermocouples or both.

 - Heating Elements: Customer’s choice of lightweight curved graphite, pure or lanthanated molybdenum strip.